Flareboltex/CSE151A-Earthquake-ML-Project/README.md

 The dataset consisted predominantly of categorical features, which were converted into numerical data using One-Hot Encoding.
 This transformation created new binary columns for each category within a feature, assigning values of 0 or 1 based on the encoding.
 This step ensured that categorical data could be effectively utilized by our model.

+Because our One-Hot Encoding lead to a lot of NAN columns, we opted to drop the NAN columns to further reduce noise and number of features.

 Then, when had to deal with missing/null values within our dataset.
 We were considering either using mean/modal values to fill up the null data, or completely removing the rows with null data.
 We realized that since our features are binary, filling them up modal/mean values may not be the best approach.
 We also noticed that the null valued rows constituted a relatively small percentage of the total, so we decided on removing said rows from our dataset completely.

 Next, we implemented a linear regression model, splitting the data into training (80%) and testing (20%) sets.
 The model was trained on the training set and evaluated on the testing set.
 Key metrics were calculated to assess performance, including the R-squared scores and the mean squared errors (MSE) for both training and testing predictions.
 These metrics provided insight into the model's accuracy and its ability to generalize to unseen data.
+Using these metrics we determined that our model was overfitting, and we picked out a couple other models we might like to use in the future.